lautenba/ADA_pADAwan_Project/README.md

 - Is the pattern clear enough to be able to predict the ranking a new recipe will have ?

-- Is it possible to create new recipes by using the data gathered in the analysis ?
+- Is it possible to create new good recipes by using the data gathered in the analysis ?

 - (Trends of food production over the years and search for correlations with the popularity of different recipes.)